Monika Sta. Maria: 2015-present: Post Asia's Next Top Model

 After the show, she appeared in various television shows in GMA Network such as Unang Hirit, Taste Buddies, The Ryzza Mae Show, and Fox Sports Philippines The Goat in the Philippines and Glam TV in Malaysia.
 She traveled around Asia to promote Subaru as being the Ambassadress.
 Also, featured as the cover girl of Circuit, Women's Health Malaysia, and Manila Bulletin's Style WEEKEND, and spreads for different Magazines in the Philippines.
 She's currently the face of Close Up and endorser for Oppo.

 In 2016, she competed with Aimee Cheng-Bradshaw on StarWorld's Style and The City.
 Also, appeared on Asia's Next Top Model 4 for Subaru photoshoot.
 However, she posed and walked for TRESemme Runway Ready 2016.

 In 2017, she signed to Mercator Manila managed by Jonas Gaffud.
 In May, she appeared in the fifth season of Asia's Next Top Model.
 She was also featured in a campaign for L'Oreal Paris Philippines and NIVEA Malaysia TVC's.
 She walked at New York Fashion Week for Manila.

-In 2018, she's one of the mentors of the sixth season of Asia's Next Top Model together with her fellow alumnae Shikin Gomez and Minh Tu Nguyen, both from Cycle 5.
+In 2018, she was selected as one of the mentors in the sixth season of Asia's Next Top Model alongside her fellow alumnae Shikin Gomez and Minh Tu Nguyen, both from Cycle 5.